Using a Private Judge in Alabama Divorce Proceedings

 Another benefit is that a private judge, unlike an elected official, is devoted to only one case at a time.
 As Ferguson told AL.com, the judge is “able to render a decision in a timely fashion without having to juggle 10 to 15 other orders…at the same time.”

 Contact an Experienced Alabama Divorce Lawyer

-If you live in the Huntsville-Decatur area and are considering divorce, contact Lana Hawkins, Attorney at Law at Hawkins Law LLC in Arab for legal guidance from an experienced Alabama family law attorney.
+If you live in the Huntsville-Decatur area and are considering divorce, contact Lana Hawkins, Attorney at Law at The Hawkins Law Firm in Arab for legal guidance from an experienced Alabama family law attorney.
 Now and in the days ahead, you need to explore your options and protect your rights.